 Motion to Strip a Wholly Unsecured Lien or Mortgage under § 506(a).

-A motion under § 506(a) of the Code must be made in Part 3.2 of Official Form 113 and noted on Part 1.1 of Official Form 113.
+A motion under § 506(a) in a chapter 13 case must be made in Part 3.2 (and noted on Part 1.1) of the debtor’s plan.
 See Vt.
-LBR 3015-1(a).
+LBR 3015-1; see also Official Form 113.

 Contents of the Motion.

-In addition to the information required by Part 3.2 of Official Form 113, the debtor must attach to the motion
+In addition to the information required by Part 3.2 of Official Form 113, the debtor must attach to the motion:

-a copy of the lien or mortgage that contains the recording information,
+a copy of the lien or mortgage that contains the recording information;

-a clear description of the property subject to the lien or mortgage in question,
+a clear description of the property subject to the lien or mortgage in question;

-the document upon which the debtor is relying to establish the value of the property, and
+the document upon which the debtor is relying to establish the value of the property; and

 a document setting forth the name and address of each entity that holds a lien of record against the property, the recording reference for each lien (including town, book, page, and date of recording), and the amount of the claim secured by each lien.